We're offering 100 full scholarships for students from Turkey and Syria.

 Relevant documents that are needed for admission to a Bachelor's or Master’s programme can be found on our website in the respective page of your desired study programme.

-In general, you will need to provide the following before you start your studies
+In general, you will need to provide the following:

 How can I provide proof of my English skills?